- ESS news feeds

 - any other question, in particular issues of methodology, arising from the establishment or implementation of statistical programmes.

 The ESSC is chaired by the Commission (Eurostat) and composed of the representatives of Member States' National Statistical Institutes.
 EEA and EFTA countries' National Statistical Institutes participate as observers.
 Observers from ECB, OECD, etc. may also participate in the meetings of the ESSC.
-It meets four times a year.
+It meets three times a year.